delta-io/delta/kernel/USER_GUIDE.md

 ##### Method [`readJsonFiles()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/client/JsonHandler.html#readJsonFiles-io.delta.kernel.utils.CloseableIterator-io.delta.kernel.types.StructType-)

-This method takes as input information as `FileStatus`s of the JSON files and returns the data in a series of columnar batches.
+This method takes as input `FileStatus`s of the JSON files and returns the data in a series of columnar batches.
 The columns to be read from the JSON file are defined by the physical schema, and the return batches must match that schema.
 To implement this method, you may have to first implement your own [`ColumnarBatch`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/ColumnarBatch.html)and [`ColumnVector`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/ColumnVector.html) which is used to represent the in-memory data generated from the JSON files.

 When identifying the columns to read, note that there are multiple types of columns in the physical schema (represented as a [`StructType`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/types/StructType.html)).